julelang/manual/src/compiler/compiler-optimizations.md

 - Remove unnecessary trailing cases that comes after constant true case.
 Applied for if-else chains, and match-cases.
 - Remove condition eval overhead of constant true cases.
 Applied for if-else chains, and match-cases.

+---

+`--opt-str` \
+Enables optimizations for string operations.

+- Erases relevant ranges of string's itself instead of making allocation for substring and assignment if string gets assignment with substring from itself.
+- Inserts to beginning of the string instead of allocation and assignment if string gets assignment like `expr + itself`.
+- Converts string concatenations with casted byte, rune, byte slices or rune slices to direct appendations.
+Avoids allocate to new string and then appending to destination, generates code to push into string buffer directly.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.